 Military Spouse Licensing Relief Act

-In the first week of 2023, the President signed the Military Spouse Licensing Relief Act, which is part of the Veterans Auto and Education Improvement Act of 2022.
-This move is meant to help military spouses to transfer professional licenses when following a spouse to a new military assignment.
+In the first week of 2023, the President signed the Military Spouse Licensing Relief Act into law, as part of the Veterans Auto and Education Improvement Act of 2022.
+This move was meant to help military spouses to transfer professional licenses when following a spouse to a new military assignment.

-The act is not just a major step forward for military spouses, but also an important milestone in federal law itself.
+The act was not just a major step forward for military spouses but also an important milestone in federal law itself.

 Some sources report this is “the first time” a new federal law requires states to accept licenses from outside their jurisdiction.
 And this law isn’t just meant for spouses, it also protects the service member.

 Pro Licensing: Typically an Issue for the States

 According to the United States Department of Labor official site, “Generally speaking, licenses are state-specific and each state has their own licensing requirements.
 Laws vary by state and before you can establish yourself in a new state, you should understand the laws of the state in order to get your license there.”